 The Award recognizes the accomplishments of faculty members at Boise State University, Idaho State University, the University of Idaho or other state institutions of higher education who have previously been active participants in the NSF EPSCoR program.
 It highlights the substantial value of the NSF EPSCoR program to the State of Idaho, as well as the individual accomplishments of the recipient.
 The award may recognize a single significant contribution or an accumulation of significant contributions that have received national or international recognition.

-The award includes a plaque, a monetary award of at least $5,000, and an additional amount to support the cost of research or professional activities that contribute to the productivity of the award winner.
+The award includes a plaque, a monetary award of $9,000, and an additional amount to support the cost of research or professional activities that contribute to the productivity of the award winner.

 The nominee must: